History of AEK Athens F.C.: 1959–60 season

-In the first season of the newly formed Alpha Ethniki, AEK under Lukas Aurednik, were strengthened with Giannis Marditsis and Alekos Sofianidis, while Kostas Poulis left after 11 years.
-In the first matchday on 25 October, Giannis Kanakis became the scorer of the first goal of the institution in the 3rd minute against Ethnikos Piraeus.
+In the first season of the newly formed Alpha Ethniki, AEK, under Lukas Aurednik, were strengthened with Giannis Marditsis and Alekos Sofianidis, while Kostas Poulis left after 11 years.
+In the first matchday on 25 October, Giannis Kanakis scored the first goal in the history of Alpha Ethniki in the 3rd minute against Ethnikos Piraeus.
+However, Kanakis retired in midseason after 12 years of service to the club.
 The end of the championship found AEK and Panathinaikos tied at the top and thus the champion was to be determined by a play-off match.
 In the match that took place on 31 July, despite taking the lead, AEK eventually lost, as the "greens" overturned the score and won by 2–1.
 Kostas Nestoridis won the top scorer award for the second consecutive time.